5 Most Common Ways to Say Hello in Chinese

 To find out more interesting and useful Chinese vocabulary, check out one of our blog posts 7 Awesome Summer Water Sports Activities in Chinese

-5 Ways to Ask How Are You in Chinese
+5 Most Common Ways to Say Hello in Chinese

-5 Ways to Ask How Are You in Chinese
+5 Most Common Ways to Say Hello in Chinese

 Thats Mandarin Logo